niqretnuh/MedFr_sample/README.md

 # MedFr_sample
-This repository contains the sample code from my project at Vanderbilt's Data Science Institute.
+This repository contains sample code from my project at Vanderbilt's Data Science Institute.
+The files titled UI_Design.webm and Example_Usage.webm are screen recordings demonstrating the app's design and functionality.

 # Website:
 https://medieval-french.streamlit.app/